Samsung/tizen-docs/docs/application/dotnet/guides/nui/customview.md

 2. Define a static constructor for the view.

-    Each custom view must have its static constructor called before any JSON file is loaded.
-Static constructors for a class are only run once (they are run per view, not per instance).
+    Each custom view must have its static constructor called before you can use the custom view.
+Static constructors for a class only run once.
+The constructors run per view and not per instance.
 The view must register its type inside the static constructor.

     The Type Registry is used to register your custom view.
-Type registration allows the creation of the view through a JSON file, as well as registering properties, signals, actions, transitions, and animation effects.
-Use the `Register()` method of the [Tizen.NUI.CustomViewRegistry](https://samsung.github.io/TizenFX/latest/api/Tizen.NUI.CustomViewRegistry.html) class to register the views and any scriptable properties they have:
+Use `Register()` of the [Tizen.NUI.CustomViewRegistry](https://samsung.github.io/TizenFX/latest/api/Tizen.NUI.CustomViewRegistry.html) class to register the views and any scriptable properties views have:

     ```
     static ContactView()